Vṛkāsura at Kedāranātha: Śiva’s Saving Compassion and the Ethics of Despair (SB 10.88.17–26)

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-How does the post relate the episode to other dharmic traditions?
+How does the post relate this Hindu scripture passage to other dharmic traditions?

-What practical guidance does the post offer for contemporary crises?
+What practical guidance does the article offer for moments of despair or spiritual urgency?